 If you are unable to log into the Authorisation Service, contact the Customs Information Service.

-If you are applying for an authorisation involving more than one Member State, submit the application through the Customs Decisions System.
+If you are applying for an authorisation involving more than one Member State, submit the application through the CDS-system.

 If a business doesn’t want to place the goods brought in from outside the EU under a customs procedure directly, the goods can be placed undeclared under temporary storage.
 The goods in temporary storage must be placed under a customs procedure or re-exported within 90 days of the presentation of goods to customs.
 The authorisation for temporary storage requires a valid comprehensive guarantee authorisation.